gbromfield/Insidious/README.md

     java -jar target/insidious-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+**Note: Insidious should be started in Insidious' root directory since it loads an SSH key file assumed to be in the "keys" subdirectory.
+This should be moved to be a resource in the jar file. **

 When the simulator is started it receives instructions through the rest interface (port 4567) to load recordings and open up ports.